jbisanz/AmpliconSeq/wetlab_protocols/4_Pooling.md

 - [ ] Repeat measurement on full sample plate being sure to set gain to match the standard plate.
 - [ ] Copy and paste results into Picogreen template as per **Figure 1**.
 - [ ] Move to Loading.csv tab, and click File > Save As > File Format: CSV UTF-8
+- [ ] Remove lines which do not have a loading volume from the resulting csv file
-- [ ] For each plate you wish to pool, download a copy of ot2_scripts/4_PoolEquimolar_template.py and copy and paste the pooling volumes at Line 17-19 saving as many copies as you have plates.
+- [ ] Download a copy of ot2_scripts/4_PoolEquimolar_template.py and copy and paste the pooling volumes from the CSV file into the python (.py) script.
-- [ ] Set up OT-2 as described in **Figure 2**.
+- [ ] Set up OT-2 as described in **Figure 2**. *Note: Up to 6 plates can be pooled simnultaneously from plates in deck positions 1-6.
+Place your plate in the corresponding deck position matching its number from the spread sheet*
 - [ ] Add 20ul nuclease free water to the eppendorf tube in the A1 position of the tube rack to ensure consistent delivery of volumes.
 - [ ] Upload scripts to OT-2 using Opentrons App.
 - [ ] Calibrate all deck positions
-- [ ] Run protocol. **Estimated time of completion: XXXXXXXX**
+- [ ] Run protocol. **Estimated time of completion: 13 minutes/plate**
-- [ ] when pooling is done, load the next plate's protocol and continue pooling into the same 1.5 mL eppendorf tube.
+- [ ] Note, if the total volume to be pooled is over 1200ul, the protocol will pause and ask you to insert a fresh 1.5mL eppendorf tube.
+- [ ] At completion of pooling, mix all pooled 1.5mL eppendorf tubes together (if pooling >1200ul)

 ## Figures